 Hopefully that helped and gave you some courage to try a houseplant!
 It will purify your air and add so much to a space.
 If you are worried about babies or toddlers getting into the dirt, it might happen!
 I had a plant on our coffee table and I think Finn dumped it out on the floor everyday for a week.
 We would clean it up together and I would talk to him about how it isn’t for him to touch.
 I was tempted to put the plant up high so he wouldn’t be tempted.
 But then he wouldn’t learn and I really love a plant on my table!
 Eventually he lost interest or learned to not play with the plants.
 After that he hasn’t once touched my plants or really any of my decor.

-Remember today ONLY you can save 10% off of a Houseplant at The Sill.
+I like to buy some of my plants online at The Sill.
 A Snake Plant or a ZZ Plant or a Philodendron are a good place to start.
 They all make really great gifts too instead of sending flowers!
 Send a plant.
-(Use code NESTINGWITHGRACE10 as a 10% off promo code).
+(Try code PLANTSMAKEPEOPLEHAPPY for 10% off).
+And Home Depot or Lowes is another great place to look for houseplants!

 I have another blog post on Houseplants HERE for more information!